sarnyaia1/Angular-PWA-FireBase/README.md

-This is a simple Angular project updated to a progressive web application, and hosted on Firebase.
+This is a simple Angular project updated to a progressive web application, and hosted by Firebase.